People of Tamil Nadu want to sync with the Central government this election, says Annamalai

 BJP Tamil Nadu president K. Annamalai on Friday said that the old narrative of the Dravidian parties on the north-south divide, Hindi, and Sanskrit will not reflect on the ground any more.
 In an interview with The Hindu amid his election campaign in Chennai on Friday, he dismissed charges that the BJP had a role in smaller parties not getting their intended election symbols.
 Excerpts from the interview

-What are the prospects of the BJP in Tamil Nadu in the 2024 Lok Sabha elections?
+What are the prospects of the BJP in Tamil Nadu in the 2024 Lok Sabha election?

-The upcoming Lok Sabha election is unique because, for the very first time, people of India know it is Modi ji [Prime Minister Narendra Modi] who is going to come back to power.
-We are very clear and the ground is reflecting that as well.
+The coming Lok Sabha election is unique because, for the very first time, people of India know it is Modiji [Prime Minister Narendra Modi] who is going to come back to power.
+We are very clear about it and the ground is reflecting it too.
 When that is going to happen, the way people make choices will be different from normal times.
-In the last 10 years, even though MPs from Tamil Nadu were on the opposition bench in the Lok Sabha, there were a lot of good things that happened to the State.
-This time the mood on the ground is to sync with the Central government.
-There will be a disproportionate increase in the number of candidates from the NDA, who are going to get elected.
-Local and State level issues are becoming irrelevant because it is a national election.
-I am confident the NDA will record its best vote share and a large number of MPs from Tamil Nadu will be part of Modi ji’s 400 MPs.
+In the last 10 years, even though MPs from Tamil Nadu were on the Opposition bench in the Lok Sabha, there were a lot of good things that happened to the State.
+This time, the mood on the ground is to sync with the Central government.
+There will be a disproportionate increase in the number of candidates from the NDA who are going to get elected.
+Local and State issues are becoming irrelevant because it is a national election.
+I am confident the NDA will record its best vote share and a large number of MPs from Tamil Nadu will be part of Modiji’s 400 MPs.

-Is the BJP’s focus on getting more seats or increase its vote share?
+Is the BJP’s focus on getting more seats or increasing its vote share?

-The focus goes parallelly because to win elections in a three-way fight, the party has to cross 35% vote share.
-The BJP has set a target to increase 370 votes at each booth level in addition than what we polled in the last election.
+The party focuses on both because to win in a three-way fight, the party has to cross the 35% vote share.
+The BJP has set a target to increase 370 votes at each booth, in addition to what we polled in the last election.
 We aim to cross 40% in each Lok Sabha seat.
-Though it is a big ambition, we are very confident by the reflection of the mood on the ground.
+We are very confident, going by the mood on the ground.

-DMK and the AIADMK claim the electoral battle is between them, and the BJP is nowhere in the contest...
+The DMK and the AIADMK claim the battle is between them, and the BJP is nowhere in the contest...

-It is good for us because other parties are still campaigning like local body elections or State level elections.
-They don’t understand it is a national-level election and the issues we are bringing to the table reflect the character of the nation.
-They are still in the 1960s and talking about north-south, Hindi, Sanskrit, and all of which don’t reflect on the ground when the people already know Modi ji is pro-Tamil and pro-Tamil Nadu.
+It is good for us because other parties are still campaigning as if it were local bodies elections or State-level elections.
+They don’t understand it is a national election and the issues we are bringing to the table reflect the character of the nation.
+They are still in the 1960s and talking about north-south divide, Hindi, Sanskrit, and all of them don’t reflect on the ground when people know Modiji is pro-Tamil and pro-Tamil Nadu.
 We are speaking a positive language of development.
 We hope and pray people will appreciate it.

-While you have a rainbow alliance, on the ground in places where the BJP is strong, say Coimbatore or Kanniyakumari, its allies do not have a greater presence and vice versa.
+While you have a rainbow alliance in places where the BJP is strong, such as Coimbatore or Kanniyakumari, your allies do not have a greater presence, and vice versa.
 What impact would this have on vote transfer?

 Every election has a unique phenomenon and the vote transfer differs from election to election.
-Cadres of each party should share the vision of the alliance and have to believe that Modi ji is very important for the country.
-That is happening now in our alliance.
+Workers of each party should share the vision of the alliance and have to believe that Modiji is very important for the country.
+That is happening in our alliance.
 However, the INDIA bloc does not have a common vision and they are fighting internally.
-For example, in Kerala, the Congress and Communists are fighting each other but in Tamil Nadu, they are joining hands.
-In our alliance, it is clear Modi ji has been accepted as the leader.
+For example, the Congress and the Communists are fighting each other in Kerala, but they are joining hands in Tamil Nadu.

-The BJPs alliance partners AMMK and TMC (M) got their election symbols such as ‘Pressure Cooker’ and ‘bicycle’.
-However, smaller parties in the opposition have not got their symbols and they accuse the BJP of a conspiracy.
+The BJP allies, AMMK and TMC(M), have got their election symbols ‘pressure cooker’ and ‘bicycle’ respectively.
+However, smaller parties in the Opposition have not got their symbols and they accuse the BJP of a conspiracy.
 What is your opinion?

-The allocation of symbol to a political party by the Election Commission is a very transparent process and has been done according to rules.
-The TMC (M) was the first to apply for the ‘bicycle’ symbol and they got it on a first come first serve basis.
-But Naam Tamilar Katchi failed to apply on time.
-Accusing the BJP of conspiracy is illogical and not acceptable.
+The allocation of a symbol to a party by the Election Commission is a very transparent process, and has been done according to rules.
+The TMC(M) was the first to apply for the ‘bicycle’ symbol and it got the symbol on a first-come first-served basis.
+But the NTK failed to apply on time.
+Accusing the BJP of a conspiracy is illogical and not acceptable.

 The BJP-led government at the Centre passed an Act to reserve one-third of seats in Lok Sabha and State Assemblies to women.
 Though it will be implemented after a few years, why is the party not fielding 33% of women in T.N., to uphold the essence of the Act?